erikoest/symath/README.md

 (only objects which has an obvious representation, like basis vectors and other known objects, are converted).

-Vector-vector and covector-covector multiplications are automatically composed into outer products.
-Covector-vector products are, on the other hand, composed into inner products.
-Vectors and covectors multiplied with a linear operator are composed into a normal product, which is interpreted as an operator composition operation.
+Vector-vector and oneform-oneform multiplications are automatically composed into outer products.
+Oneform-vector products are, on the other hand, composed into inner products.
+Vectors and oneforms multiplied with a linear operator are composed into a normal product, which is interpreted as an operator composition operation.

 <pre>
   > # Create vector objects within the default vector space
   > a1 = :a1.to_m('vector')
-  > a2 = :a2.to_m('dform')
+  > a2 = :a2.to_m('form')
   > # Create objects within a given vector space
   > b = :b.to_m('vector', 'minkowski_4d')
-  > c = :c.to_m('covector', 'minkowski_4d')
+  > c = :c.to_m('form', 'minkowski_4d')
   > m4 = SyMath.get_vector_space('minkowski_4d')
   > d = m4.vector(:d)
-  > e = m4.covector(:e)
+  > e = m4.oneform(:e)
   > # Set the default vector space
   > SyMath.list_vector_spaces
   => ["euclidean_3d", "minkowski_4d", "quantum_logic"]